koljuchka93/koljuchka93/README.md

 :beetle:	 Hi!
 My name is Kate, and I am a QA. :beetle:
 ## :pushpin: Summary
-I enjoy playing games and testing, so I decide to become a QA professional[^1].
+I enjoy playing games and testing, so I decided to become a QA professional[^1].
 I'm looking for new opportunities to expand my experience and contribute to exciting projects.
 With my experience in quality assurance and a sincere love for gaming, I'm looking forward to bringing my skills and dedication to the team.
 The previous projects I have worked on include such genres as Survival Sandbox, PVP, Match2, Platformer, and Racing.